muncus/my-streamdeck/README.md

 ## Progress Notes

+- use of Decorators in the streamdeck library leads to image corruption on the deck. this may suggest we should switch to either the low-level interface, or a different library for streamdeck communications.

 ### Button Actions
 * To toggle mute in Google Meet:
     `xdotool search -name "Meet *" key ctrl+d`